gdad-s-river/peopleofnith/_posts/2017-04-11-contributing.md

 permalink: "/blog/contributing"
 ---

 As soon as I've made the first feature (sign up flow and sign in + directory component), I'll be open to contributions and ideas from anybody.
-The code is residing in a private github repo.
+The code will be residing in a public github repo.

 Long term goal of this project is to onboard the existing students within a year, who'd keep the project forward.